 Until recently I used a few tools to help me with this task:

-2. masking tape on the end of a string to create a ‘needle’ effect.
-It has worked well but it can be frustrating and useless when the knot is very tight or too big and the tape just won’t work
+2. Masking tape on the end of a string to create a ‘needle’ effect.
+It has worked well, but it can be frustrating and useless when the knot is very tight or too big and the tape just won’t work.

 I am so pleased to share them with you because you need them in your life if you are a serious macrame maker!
 I am sure you can see why!